 Specifically designed to promote exchange within a larger dance community and to better understand the internationalization of dance education, these residencies open pathways that will create lifelong relationships and opportunities.

-European dance study (summer)
+European dance study – plovdiv, bulgaria

 Students travel to dance centers throughout the world to study with members of the thriving international professional and academic community.
 Students experience mentored studio time and the facilitation of a program of creative work, and take part in discussions and readings.
 Past residencies have taken place in France, Austria, Belgium, and Germany.
 Beginning summer 2023, the M.F.A.
 Dance European Study will locate in Plovdiv, Bulgaria.